AnthonyTechnologies/python-styleguide/code_file_layout.md

 # Setters
 def set_option(self, name: str, value: Any) -> None:
-    """Set an option with the given name and value.""" self.data[name] = value
+    """Sets an option with the given name and value.""" self.data[name] = value

 # Method Dispatching
 def dispatch_call(self, method_name: str, *args: Any, **kwargs: Any) -> Any:
-    """Dispatch a call to the method with the given name.""" method = getattr(self, method_name, None)
+    """Dispatchs a call to the method with the given name.""" method = getattr(self, method_name, None)
     if method is None:
         raise AttributeError(f"No method named {method_name}")